How to Grow Flowers and Plants from Seeds for Profit

 Most seedlings will germinate in spring when the weather has begun to warm up and sunshine levels have increased.
-In the Northern Hemisphere spring is usually slightly cool with sunny days depending where you live.
+In the Northern Hemisphere, spring is usually slightly cool with sunny days depending on where you live.

-If the seedlings are being grown outdoors than they will need protecting from an increased activity of pests such as mice, birds and now slugs.
+If the seedlings are being grown outdoors then they will need protection from increased activity of pests such as mice, birds, and now slugs.
 Any of these pests can wreak havoc with seedlings and any measures that can be taken to prevent this should be undertaken.
 Outdoors seedlings will also need to be checked for water requirements at this stage and it is advisable to use a very fine spray on a hosepipe or watering can as a strong jet can damage small seedlings.